Delft Haven II Condominium (Unit 3).

 Dr. Donald E. Cote, center, co-host with Kruse, his partner.
 Courtesy of Kenneth J. Kruse.

 Cottage 3 (Unit 3) has one side to Commercial Street, on the south side of the compound.
 Originally a freestanding building, it has since been linked to Unit 4 through a common area ornamented by a shallow colonnade.
 The two together form a bracket that encloses the south half of the central lawn at Delft Haven, creating a kind of shingled quadrangle.
 As originally apportioned, the 518-square-foot cottage had two bedrooms, a living room with fireplace, a kitchen, and a bathroom.
-When Peter L. Boyle and John J. Boyle made Delft Haven a condominium in 1977, the first buyer of Cottage 3 was a Newton resident, who paid $42,500.
+When Peter L. Boyle and John J. Boyle made Delft Haven a condominium in 1977, the first buyer of Cottage 3 was a Newton resident, David A. Webster, who paid $42,500.
+The Webster House Condominium at 176 Commercial Street is his namesake.

 He sold the unit in 1980 for $49,000 to Kruse and Cote, who parted with it a decade later for $155,000.
 That buyer, a Boston resident, sold it to a resident of Fairfield, Conn., in 1997 for $240,000.
 He realized $459,000 in the sale of Unit 3 to a Washington couple in 2002.
 They sold it in turn for $789,000 in 2016 to a resident of Boston.